Matt Olson Player Props: Braves vs. Diamondbacks

 Matt Olson At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 72nd, his on-base percentage ranks 27th, and he is fifth in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 82nd, his on-base percentage ranks 27th, and he is fifth in the league in slugging.

-- Olson is batting .333 with one homer during his last games and is riding a seven-game hitting streak.

-- In 42 games this season (45.7%), Olson has picked up an RBI, and in 20 of those games (21.7%) he had more than one.
+- Olson has an RBI in 42 of 93 games this year, with multiple RBI in 20 of them.
 He has also driven in three or more of his team's runs in 10 contests.

-- In 51 of 92 games this season, he has scored, and 18 of those games included multiple runs.
+- In 52 of 93 games this year, he has scored, and 18 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.